September 18th, 2018

 Like on the Colorado Trail, it’s getting really critical to plan out the days to ensure that I don’t end up in a high, exposed spot for the night.
 But at least I don’t have to worry about thunderstorms.
 Snowstorms…maybe soon.
 Let’s hope the weather window holds a bit longer.

 We dropped down from the ridge and came to a sunny creek for lunch.
 We had passed 2 section hikers, who later caught up just as we were breaking from lunch.
 Otherwise, the trail was quite deserted.
 We began a very easy stroll through forest and a gradual ascent up to the Yosemite national park boundary.
-Taylor’s trail name is officially News Feed, so I asked for an update on all the summer events and got an earful.
+I asked News Feed for an update on all the summer events and got an earful.
 It made the day pass by quickly.
 He is the only person I have hiked with where both don’t seem to mind each other talking all day.
 It helps that he always has something interesting to say.